Wayne Wong (skier)

 Wayne Wong (born October 17, 1950) is a Canadian pioneer of freestyle skiing, and an inductee into both the Canadian Ski Hall of Fame and the U.S. Ski and Snowboard Hall of Fame.

+Born in Vancouver, British Columbia, Wong was introduced to skiing in 1961, skiing on the weekends with his elementary friend.
+Curious, Wayne convinced his parents to enroll him in an eight-week ski program with the local parks and recreation department.

-Born in Vancouver, British Columbia, Wong is considered one of the most influential skiers of the 20th century, according to both SKI and Powder magazines.
+Wong is considered one of the most influential skiers of the 20th century, according to both SKI and Powder magazines.
 He is the inventor of the famous "Wong Banger" and starred in countless skiing movies.
 Wong is also the person credited with introducing future Tour de France champion Greg LeMond to the sport of cycling in 1975.